Gerda Madvig: Career

 Madvig also played music and gave concerts in Paris, where she lived from 1903 until shortly before her death.

 Style

-Madvig used especially family members as models, but also famous people, both contemporaries, like Professor Julius Petersen, and deceased, such as the composer Frédéric Chopin.
+Madvig used especially family members as models, but also famous people, both contemporaries, like professor Julius Petersen, and deceased, such as the composer Frédéric Chopin.
 As a sculptor, she was a naturalist, while her painting was mostly influenced by French Impressionism.

 Personal life

-She married the painter Charles William Madvig on 16 May, 1905, in Paris.
-They had one daughter, the art dealer Edith Madvig Fersing.
+She married the painter Charles William Madvig on 16 May 1905, in Paris.
+They had one daughter, art dealer Edith Madvig Fersing.

 Death

-Madvig died in 1940.
+Madvig died in Charlottenlund, Denmark, in 1940.
 She is buried at Hellerup Cemetery.